devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 But the church collapsed when it came to light that the pastor was having an affair with the youth pastors wife.
 And that this was not the first time this behavior had occurred.

 This was a blow at first.
 I questioned what I had placed my faith in, and began to ask, how I knew what I was believing was correct.

+Naturally, the Christian response is, man is fallible.
+We have a sin nature.
+As so often quoted, all of us fall short the glory of God.

 It is at this time I began a regular discussion on the topic of faith with an old friend.